datasciencer/datasciencer.github.io/_posts/2014-10-19-my-first-blog.markdown

 {% endhighlight %}

-In case of multi-github-accounts: follow [this link](http://code.tutsplus.com/tutorials/quick-tip-how-to-work-with-github-and-multiple-accounts--net-22574) :
+In case that you have multi-github-accounts and want to set ssh certificates,  follow [this link](http://code.tutsplus.com/tutorials/quick-tip-how-to-work-with-github-and-multiple-accounts--net-22574) :

 * Generate a key for each repository of different github accounts
 * Create a config file inside .ssh/ for ghaccount-1 and ghaccount-2